about the episode

 So I had a green screen of super nice coffee shops and backgrounds, and it would go 15 minutes in the meeting and people would be like, "Where are you?"
 Or my co-workers would be like, "How are you in the office right now?
 Where are you?"
 And I'd just be like, "That was a green screen."

 Sean: Where do you get the green screen, and where do you get the video footage of the coffee shop?

+Brian: Yeah.
+I went to Unsplash, stock images of coffee shops.
 There's not an actual video, I haven't tried video yet because I wanted to make it realistic, hopefully.

+My final pick is I have a new podcast, it's called Hallway Track.
+The Hallway Track, it's a podcast.
 Hallway Track online.
 Check it out if you want to hear me in a different situation and environment.

 I go to conferences and grab speakers and corner them and ask them a couple of questions.
 It's what we normally do already, we just meet new people in the hallway, so me and my co-worker decided to go ahead and record this and see how --

 Sean: Do you want to mention what the hallway track is?
 It's one of my favorite things about conferences.

 Brian: Yeah, "Hallway track."
 I don't know if it's-- I'm not sure if it's a well-known term, but anyway, you go to a conference and majority of the talks are recorded.
 You can watch them after the fact and it's either hit or miss.